-A student-athlete must carry a minimum of 12 credit hours throughout the entire season.
-If the student-athlete withdraws from or audits a class and drops below 12 credit hours in either the fall or spring semester, the student-athlete is immediately ineligible for intercollegiate practice or competition.
-The student-athlete may not practice with or be near the team, which includes wearing practice gear.
+A student-athlete must carry a minimum of 12 credit hours throughout his/her entire season.
+If he/she withdraws from or audits a class and drops below 12 credit hours in either the fall or spring semester, he/she is immediately ineligible for intercollegiate practice or competition.
+He/she may not practice with or be near the team, which includes wearing practice gear.
 There is an exception for LAST semester seniors and full-time credit hours for graduate students.
 Please discuss these exceptions with the Executive Director of Intercollegiate Athletics and Head Coach well in advance of beginning the semester in question.